aditya2994/TDSP_Zippy/Docs/Data_Report/DataSummaryReport.md

 ## General summary of the data
 There is one dataset with data from 4 sources which are -
-* AMLK : Amerilink - Third party demographic data.
+* AMLK : Amerilink - This is the third party demographic data
-* Campaign data : promotion
+* Campaign data : This is data obtained from the marketing promotions
-	3 variables
-	Marketing campaign sent to prospects - direct mail Mailed to addresses and individuals (65-85)
-	Logged when they dial that number - capture - response variable 2 levels of response
-	Prospect picked up phone
-	Conversion
-* Credit data : aggregated to zip4 - zip4 level
+* Credit data : aggregated to zip4 - zip4 level.
 Data is at the individual/consumer level
-* MACVAT :
-	Company called millimin
-	Actuarial calculation for every medicare advantage plan Richness - actuarial value
+* MACVAT : actuarial calculations for every medicare advantage plan
-	Determine if worse or better than a competitor
-	Min vacvat - one of the better
-	This is competitive
-	Good predictor
-	Dollar value in actuarial terms
-	Rank dollar value against other plans in that county Minimum of humana's rank if in the top 3 for accounting
-	If outside of top 10 - don’t get top sales
-	1 to 20
-	Best rank

  The data is already preprocessed and is stored in Humana >> at-dhasandbox-central-rg >> humana – Blobs >> synthetic.
 It has 200k rows and 287 columns.